Netec-Mx/mslearn-azure-ml/Instructions/02a-Explore-Azure-Machine-Learning.md

 1. Note the **Assets** section, which includes **Data**, **Jobs**, and **Models** among other things.
 Assets are either consumed or created when training or scoring a model.
 Assets are used to train, deploy, and manage your models and can be versioned to keep track of your history.
 1. Note the **Manage** section, which includes **Compute** among other things.
 These are infrastructural resources needed to train or deploy a machine learning model.

-## Task:3 Train a model using AutoML
+## Task 3 : Train a model using AutoML

 To explore the use of the assets and resources in the Azure Machine Learning workspace, let's try and train a model.